-When this impressive-looking cat also had a nice character, it became a very popular breed by everyone.
-Of course, one of the most impressive of the Maine Coon cats, which can be in many different colors, is the Maine Coon Black Cat.
+When this impressive-looking cat also had a lovely character, he became a very popular breed by everyone.
+But, of course, one of the most impressive of the Maine Coon cats, which can be in many different colors, is the Maine Coon Black Cat.
 If you are considering adopting such a cat, this article is for you.

 Let's dive in.